VamshiTeja001/VamshiTeja001/README.md

 - 👀 I’m interested in ...
 RTL design, FPGA and IoT.
 - 🌱 I’m currently learning ...
 Deep Learning, Advanced FPGA applications and logic synthesis.
 - 💞️ I’m looking to collaborate on ...
 IoT project that use lightweight data transfers, edge computing, FPGA accelerators and Deep Learning.
-- 📫 How to reach me ... at linkedIN
+- 📫 How to reach me ... linkedIN at https://www.linkedin.com/in/raghavendrachathurajupalli/
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...